-Contrast Protect is a run time application protection (RASP) solution able to identify and block application attacks from within a running application.
-Rather than attempting to build a perimeter around an application, like most legacy application protections (WAFs) do today, Contrast Protect uses instrumentation to build the defenses directly into the application, so that the defenses are part of the application, rather than being apart from it.
-Once instrumented, Contrast Protect analyzes all application requests, including APIs, and will identify, report and block on any attacks it sees.
+Contrast Protect is a runtime application protection (RASP) solution that can identify and block application attacks from within a running application.
+Instead of attempting to build a perimeter around an application, like most legacy application protections (WAFs) do today, Protect uses instrumentation to build defenses directly into the application.
+Once instrumented, Contrast Protect analyzes all application requests, including APIs, and identifies, reports and blocks any attacks it sees.

 Instrumentation is a technique that Contrast uses to add defenses into an application.
-Contrast adds two types of objects.
-The first are sensors, which observe attack payloads and corresponding application behavior.
-This enables the ability to identify and report on application attacks and application behaviors.
-The second are actuators, which enable applications to block malicious activity from within the application.
-Identical in approach to application performance monitoring (APM) tools, like New Relic or AppDynamics, Contrast uses safe, proven approaches to adding protection capabilities to an application.
+These defenses are comprised of two types of objects.
+The first type is sensors, which observe attack payloads and corresponding application behavior.
+This enables Contrast to identify and report on application attacks and application behaviors.
+The second type is actuators, which enable applications to block malicious activity from within the application.
+Just like the approach used by application performance monitoring (APM) tools, like New Relic or AppDynamics, Contrast uses safe, proven approaches to adding protection capabilities to an application.

-The largest benefit to Contrast’s instrumentation approach over a perimeter based approach is the quantum leap in accuracy when detecting attacks.
-Instrumentation provides an unfair advantage when it comes to the context of what’s happening within an application when it receives an attack.
-Seeing how the application responds prior to having to make a blocking decision allows Contrast to collect as much information as possible before deciding to block an attack.
+The largest benefit to Contrast’s instrumentation approach (over a perimeter-based approach, for example) is the quantum leap in accuracy when detecting attacks.
+By observing how an application responds when it's free from attacks, Contrast can collect as much information as possible before deciding to block an attack.
 This additional information makes all the difference when it comes to accurately identifying attacks and the danger they pose to your applications.

-Protection is applied for each agent, so in order to fully protect an application, say in a production environment, you will need to make sure that all production agents that host the application are licensed and have Protect enabled.
+Protect is applied for each agent.
+To fully protect an application, you must make sure that all agents that host the application are licensed and have Protect enabled.
 This is most vital in production environments, since you want to make sure that all application instances are protected when they initially come online without any human intervention.
-As noted above, the easiest way to accomplish this is to set the organizational defaults to automatically license all production agents and enable Protection for Production environments.
+The easiest way to accomplish this is to set the organizational defaults to automatically license all production agents and enable Protect for Production environments.

 Read more about Server Defaults.